 The section of Bear Run Nature Reserve located west of Rt.
-381, including that part of the Black Loop Trail, will reopen to the public on June 13.
+381, including that part of the Black Loop Trail, is closed to the public through January 31, 2021.
 Designated backcountry campsites remain open.
 Campsites must be reserved online.
 To stay safe and healthy, please maintain social-distancing standards, step off-trail to let others pass and continue to follow leave-no-trace principles.
 Learn more about Fallingwater's COVID-19 health and safety measures.

-Fallingwater is located within the Bear Run Nature Reserve, a 5,080-acre natural area featuring a mature hemlock forest, cold water streams and hundreds of common and rare native species.
+Fallingwater is located within the Bear Run Nature Reserve, a 5,100-acre natural area featuring a mature hemlock forest, cold water streams and hundreds of common and rare native species.

 Owned, protected and stewarded by the Western Pennsylvania Conservancy, Bear Run Nature Reserve is located in Fayette and Somerset counties and offers year-round outdoor recreation opportunities to the public.

 Visitors can explore the reserve’s 20 miles of hiking trails or use its campsites.
 The reserve hosts more than 500 plant and 53 bird species, and provides habitat for a variety of forest dwelling and aquatic wildlife.
 Nature lovers can also watch wildlife, fish and hunt on the reserve.